 Sir Wayne 'Buck' Shelford

-A battle with non-Hodgkins lymphona is the impetus behind Buck’s support of cancer awareness and campaigns like Blue September.
-“I did a lot of reading during six months of chemotherapy and realised prostate cancer had a fairly low profile so I wanted to help.”
-Now cancer-free, the former All Black encourages all men, especially Maori men who are more reluctant to visit their doctor, to have regular checks so they can live long and happy lives with their whanau.
+A battle with non-Hodgkins lymphona is behind Buck’s support of cancer awareness and campaigns like Blue September.
+“I did a lot of reading during six months of chemotherapy and realised prostate cancer had a fairly low profile so wanted to help.”
+Now cancer-free, the former All Black encourages all men, especially Maori who are more reluctant to visit their doctor, to have regular checks so they can live long and happy lives with their whanau.

 Mark Hadlow, ONZM

 Actor, comedian, singer, writer, producer, director – Mark Hadlow is driven by a passion for performance.
 He has appeared in two recent stage productions, MAMIL and The Biggest, both of which featured characters suffering an encounter with prostate cancer.
 Mark has used these performances to spread the message of prostate cancer awareness.

 The face of the SKY Sports, Stephen has held a long standing position at the top of sports broadcasting in New Zealand, fronting major sporting events such as the Halberg Awards, Rugby and Soccer World Cups and Olympics.
 Stephen has a close family member living with prostate cancer.

 “I have a check for prostate cancer every year.
 If it comes back fine then I’m happy and I know I can get on with my life.
 You have to be realistic about your health and how your situation changes with age.
 There’s no point pretending it’s not happening, get real, get blue!"